 Fundsmith Emerging Equities Trust (FEET)

-Terry Smith is often outspoken and not afraid to ruffle industry feathers but as a fund manager his results, particularly with his Fundsmith Equity fund have been exceptional.
-His strategies are built for the long term and despite the troubled start to his Fundsmith Emerging Equities Trust Smith is as confident as ever that his strategies will deliver.
-As for those worried about his funds’ long term strategies and future performance, Smith has two words of advice: “Don't invest.”
+Terry Smith is often outspoken and not afraid to ruffle industry feathers but as a fund manager his results have been exceptional.
+His strategies are built for the long term and despite the troubles experienced by his Fundsmith Emerging Equities Trust, Smith is as confident as ever that his strategies will deliver.